vijayhanand003/vijayhanand003/README.md

 - 🏆 **Achievements**:
   - FINALIST of Evo-LUMIN Hackathon 2024
   - Participated in Smart India Hackathon 2024
-  - Currently pursuing a research related to SDN controllers.
+  - Currently pursuing a research related to SDN controllers and smart-home Sensors.

 ---